Warrior Nun (TV series): Reception

-Cancellation and response
+Cancellation and film

 On December 13, 2022, creator Simon Barry revealed on Twitter that Netflix would not be renewing Warrior Nun for a third season, thanking the fans for the love showed to the cast and production team.
 Fans responded on social media, with many seeing the decision as part of a trend of discontinuing female-led shows with queer representation, known colloquially as the trope "Cancel Your Gays".
-Within days a grass roots fan-led campaign began to advocate for the reversal of the cancellation and renewal of the show, or for Netflix to sell the rights of the show to another streaming platform.
-A fan created petition on Change.Org was set up in response to the cancellation by Netflix and as of January 15, 2023, has gained over hundred-thousand signatures.
+Within days a grassroots fan-led campaign began to advocate for the reversal of the cancellation and renewal of the show, or for Netflix to sell the rights of the show to another streaming platform.
+A fan created petition on Change.org was set up in response to the cancellation by Netflix and as of January 15, 2023, has gained over 123,000 signatures.

-Paul Tassi of Forbes wrote: "Netflix Cancels ‘Warrior Nun,’ Its Highest Audience-Scored Series Ever, For Reasons".
+Paul Tassi of Forbes wrote: "Netflix Cancels 'Warrior Nun,' Its Highest Audience-Scored Series Ever, For Reasons".
 Tassi pointed out that "Warrior Nun is a unique case in that Season 2 is the singular best-scored season of a show in Netflix history, according to Rotten Tomatoes metrics."
-Mike Bedard of Looper.com suggested that "there are very good reasons why other streamers would be wise to give "Warrior Nun" another shot."
+Mike Bedard of Looper.com suggested that "there are very good reasons why other streamers would be wise to give "Warrior Nun another shot."
 In response to the fan-led campaign to bring the show back, Bedard said "For another streamer to pick it up would be a no-brainer.
 It would be an instant way to build up some good karma amongst fans and could even lead to new subscribers, which is what all these platforms need to finally turn a profit."

+Barry stated on June 28, 2023, that the series had been revived, crediting the fan support in helping making it happen.
+Netflix was not involved in its revival.
+Barry posted a link to the website WarriorNunSaved.com showing a countdown to August 15, 2023.
+Executive producer Dean English confirmed on August 15 that the storyline of the series would continue in a trilogy of feature films and also teased a universe based on the series.